 As for the types of jobs, the majority of saturation welding work involves underwater pipes or maintenance on permanent oil rigs.
 That being said, saturation divers have also been employed for everything from removing shipwrecks to installing and maintaining underwater research projects.

 The US only has about 300 saturation divers currently employed, with only a portion of those being trained welders.
 Because saturation diving has so many potential risks, only experienced underwater welders are ever considered for the job.
 Many positions require:

 - Experience with mixed-gas diving

 While that might seem like a hefty list of requirements, the pay is designed to match.
-The average saturation diver makes between $30,000 to $45,000 per month.
+The more experienced saturation divers can make over $200,000 a year, and some highly specialized saturation divers claim to make over $30,000 a month.
 That’s right, month, not year.
 Whether that type of money is worth the risk is totally up to you.

 Whether or not you’d ever consider saturation welding, laying high-quality beads is the goal of any welder, below or above water.
 A large part of that ultimately depends on the equipment you use, no matter how skilled you are.
 That’s why IOC only stocks brands with a legacy of reliability.
 Don’t trust your next purchase to some shady online store or a brand you’ve never heard of.
 Before you buy, make sure you always visit Welding Supplies from IOC to get the best prices and customer service in the industry.